benjymous/annotations/sandman/sandman.40.md

 ### Page 10-11

-a two-page spread.
+  A two-page spread.
 Cain's information on rooks is accurate.

 - #### Panel 3